wieluk/psychopy_linux_installer/README.md

 **Note:**

 - The default version for `--psychopy-version` is set to `2024.1.4` Because new releases for Linux often introduce bugs that require manual fixes.
 For example `2024.2.1` has problems with opening the GUI when not installing a earlier version first.
-- `--psychopy-version`, `--wxpython-version` and `--bids-version` can take a actual pypi version,`latest` or `git` as argument.
+- `--psychopy-version`, `--wxpython-version` and can take a actual pypi version,`latest` or `git` as argument.
 Git versions are not recommended because they can be unstable.
 ## Examples

 - `./psychopy_linux_installer` (all default)